alexey-dc/rack_experiments/README.md

 Soo - if I declare a global in Puma - will the child threads see it and share it?
 What if the global is defined on a child thread - will it also be shared with the parent process, siblings, and all children?

 Uhh Puma also has got not just a thread pool, but cluster mode too.
-A whole cluster of processes.
-Each with its own threads.
+A whole cluster of processes, each with its own threads.
 Cool.
 Gonna make it work with elegance and grace.

 Ok... rough.
 I'm down to try a global.
-Sinatra does it, but lies about it, and twists the language to manipulate your heart into believing it is a light, unopinionated framework, as it coddles its non-local environment semantics in Ruby's hyper-reflexive self-modifying shadows of metaprogramming...
-I'm just going to be up front about it; be a man, like my grandpa taught me - grow a beard, embrace my actual programming language without spaghettifying its call stack: declare a global - and get to the bottom of exactly how they interact with multi-threaded multi-cluster Puma running a Rack stack with Sinatric sugar.
+Sinatra does it, but lies about it, and twists the language to manipulate your heart into believing it is a light, unopinionated framework, as it coddles its non-local environment semantics in Ruby's hyper-reflexive language-altering shadow of metaprogramming...
+I'm just going to be up front about it; be a man, like my grandpa taught me - grow a beard, embrace my actual programming language without spaghettifying its call stack: declare a global - and get to the bottom of exactly how they interact with multi-threaded multi-cluster Puma running a Rack stack with Sinatra sugar.

 LET'S DO THIS.